sergio94al/Automatic_design_of_quantum_feature_maps_Genetic_Auto-Generation/README.md

 These are algorithms allow the exploration of large solution spaces in order to find the most optimal or closest solutions, since the methodology is meta-heuristic.

 ### Step 1.
 A starting population is created -Initial population.
+En nuestro sistema son cadenas binarias.
 ### Step 2.
 This population is evaluated in a fitness function.
 The output of this function will determine whether the individual is accurate for the given problem or not.
+In the proposed technique, the binary strings are converted into quantum circuits qhich will act as feature maps.
 ### Step 3.
 We select the best individuals.
 We apply genetic operators of crossover and mutation, generating new individuals.
+The mutation operator allows us to reach other points in the search space since it allows us to avoid local minima, making the search for the best solution more efficient.
 ### Step 4.
 The process is repeated until convergence or when stop conditions are achieved.